0xSero/partisia-docs/docs/smart-contracts/pbc-as-second-layer/how-to-deploy-your-second-layer-solution.md

 </div>

 !!! note
-        We recommend that you read the [walkthrough of the example contracts](how-to-create-your-own-second-layer-solution.md) to understand the contracts being deployed in this guide.
+        We recommend that you read the [walk-through of the example contracts](how-to-create-your-own-second-layer-solution.md) to understand the contracts being deployed in this guide.

 ## Deploying a PBC as second layer solution